semacu/20181003_Intro_git_GitHub/README.md

 #### Make a change to the `README.md` file using your favourite text editor

-- In your Desktop, go the cloned folder and open `README.md` with a text editor, e.g. TextEdit.
+- In your Desktop, use Finder to go to the cloned folder and open `README.md` with your favourite text editor, e.g. TextEdit.
-- Change the file, e.g. add a new line "This is my second line of script" and save changes.
+- Change `README.md`, e.g. add a new line "This is my second line of script" and save changes.
-- Check how changes are tracked by Git:
+- Now, go back to the Terminal and check how changes are tracked by Git:

 ```bash
 cd ~/Desktop/my_first_repository
 git status
 ```

-Now the status of `README.md` is modified.
+The status of `README.md` is modified but the changes are not staged (red).

 #### Stage and commit the change